nullinside-development-group/.github/profile/README.md

    * [nullinside-twitch-streaming-tools](https://github.com/development-group/nullinside-twitch-streaming-tools):
      A desktop application with tools for twitch streamers.

-## CICD
+# CICD

-### Pull Request Testing
+## Pull Request Testing

-All pull requests are tested prior to be merged using GitHub actions that run on self-hosted runners.
+All pull requests are tested prior to being merged using GitHub actions that run on self-hosted runners.
 These checks, where possible, include CodeQL in addition to common sense sanity tests on the proposed code.

 ```mermaid